Ivory Coast presidential candidate Soro sentenced to 20 years in prison

-Guillaume Soro, a candidate for president in Ivory Coast and former rebel leader, was convicted in absentia on Tuesday of embezzlement and sentenced to 20 years in prison, the judge in the case said.
+Guillaume Soro, the former rebel leader running for president in Ivory Coast, was convicted in absentia on Tuesday of embezzlement and sentenced to 20 years in prison.

-The verdict was announced after a trial that lasted only a few hours and was boycotted by Soro's lawyers, who have denounced the allegations against Soro as aimed at excluding him from the October election.
-Soro is currently in exile in Europe.
+The verdict, announced after a trial that lasted only a few hours and was boycotted by Soro's lawyers, is likely to exclude Soro from October's election when President Alassane Ouattara is due to step down.
+Prosecutors issued an arrest warrant for Soro in December -- just before he planned to return home from Europe to launch his campaign -- for allegedly plotting a coup against his former ally Ouattara's government and stealing public funds.

+Soro has denied the charges, which he says are intended to prevent him from challenging Ouattara's preferred successor, Prime Minister Amadou Gon Coulibaly, in the election.
+"Guillaume Kigbafori Soro is condemned to 20 years in prison for embezzling funds and laundering public resources," said the judge, Cissoko Amouroulaye.
+The court also ordered that Soro be stripped of his civic rights for seven years.

 - READ MORE ON: